 Senior leaders foster a professional school culture that is open to change, challenge and innovation.
 Board trustees bring a range of skills and expertise to their work.
 They resource the school very well, and are highly mindful of their responsibility to represent the school's diverse community.

 High expectations of students and staff are evident.
 Teaching approaches reflect school leaders' and teachers' knowledge and understanding of effective practices in the modern-day world.
 Learning-focused partnerships with students and parents are seen as a key component of school success.
 Strong connections between home and school contribute to students' emotional security and engagement in learning.

 These next steps should be beneficial to the future development of the school and for strengthening its capacity to sustain and continue to improve educational outcomes for students.

 ERO is likely to carry out the next review in four-to-five years.

 Before the review the board of trustees and principal of the school completed the ERO board assurance statement and Self Audit Checklists.
 In these documents they attested that they had taken all reasonable steps to meet their legislative obligations related to the following:

 During the review, ERO checked the following items because they have a potentially high impact on student safety and wellbeing:

 ERO recommends that the school continues to use internal evaluation to promote excellence and equity in outcomes for all students

-If you would like a copy of the full report, please contact the school or download the pdf - here
+If you would like a copy of the full report, please contact the school, print this page or download the pdf - here